dgparker/AngularJS-Seed-for-Small-Projects/README.md

 This angularJS seed aims to be a starting point for future projects.
 This also serves as an example for introducing the new 'component' approach to angularJS.

-A component will generally consist of a Controller, Directive with a template, and a Service (if it's relevant)

 ---------------------------------------------

 This was honestly created out of need for myself to try and remove the hassle of